Now offering gift cards up to $3,000

 Let’s talk about strep throat.
 I am not a big fan of rapid strep tests.
 A lot of times, my nursing colleagues get them for me and there’s nothing wrong with that.
 Here’s the problem: when someone has a nasty-looking pharyngitis, the tonsils hurt and the nurse takes a Q-tip and goes, “Got it.
 I got a rapid strep.”
 That’s not a rapid strep.

-If you’re going to get a rapid strep you need to really get one.
+If you’re going to get a rapid strep you need to get one.
 Anything less than that and it’s probably not valid.
 Even the company says that if the test is negative, do cultures anyway.
 That’s especially true in critical access emergency medicine.
-Do not be the PA that yesterday does a throat culture and I have to deal with the results today.
+Do not be the PA that yesterday did a throat culture and I have to deal with the results today.
 I hate that.

 CENTOR Criteria

 This is the criteria we use to see if a patient has strep.
-It’s not great criteria, but it’s the best we’ve got.
+It’s not a great criteria, but it’s the best we’ve got.

 • Cough: Do they have a cough?
 Strep should not cough.
-If the patient is coughing, the problem is vocal cord south.
+If the patient is coughing, the problem is the vocal cord south.
 It’s a PERC negative.

 • Exudates: Do they have purulent-looking tonsils?